Travel Expenses in Indonesia – Indonesia Travel

 This essentially refers to the same type of old, often rusty, vehicle (think glorified toaster), found on most islands in Indonesia and is the most common way for locals to get around town.
 Fares are typically very low, around €0.30 for a ride, but the journey is made very uncomfortable by the fact that people are squashed together like sardines in a very hot and stuffy vehicle with very low roofs.

 Animals and all kinds of goods often take up any kind of foot space on the ‘aisle’, resulting in passengers having to twist their limbs around in incredible positions.
 If you are into yoga you might actually enjoy this.
 If you’re carrying a heavy backpack or luggage, which will take up the space of a paying passenger, you might be asked to pay an additional fare, unless you can stuff every one of your bags on your lap.
 Using this type of vehicle is a very affordable way of traveling and a good alternative to more expensive taxis, but only recommended for short trips.

 During our four months in Indonesia we traveled across the islands of Sumatra, Java, Sumba, Alor, Flores, West Timor, Bali, South Sulawesi, Moluku (Banda Islands and Kei Islands) and Papua (Raja Ampat and the Baliem Valley).

-If you limit your travels to fewer islands, you will of course spend a lot less on transport since you will be traveling shorter distances and boarding less flights, so transport costs can very easily be reduced by traveling shorter distances and staying longer in each place!
+If you limit your travels to fewer islands, you will of course spend a lot less on transport since you will be traveling shorter distances and boarding less flights, so your travel expenses in Indonesia can very easily be reduced by traveling shorter distances and staying longer in each place!